TekMedia-Software/Subtitle-Generator/docs/README.md

 ## License

 This project is licensed under a proprietary license.
 All rights reserved.
-No part of this software may be used, reproduced, modified, or distributed without prior written permission from TekMedia Software Services.
+You may modify and use this software for personal purposes, but for any production use, reproduction, modification, or distribution, prior written permission from **TekMedia Software Services** is required.

 ## Contact